samschott/desktop-notifier/README.md

 ## Usage

 The main API consists of asynchronous methods which need to be awaited.
 Basic usage only requires the user to specify a notification title and message.
-For instance:
+For example:

 ```Python
 import asyncio